web2py/py4web/docs/chapter-06.rst

 and individual fixtures do not need to know these details.

-They all need to know what the context is and whether they are processing a new request or a response amd whether the response is a success or an error.
+They all need to know what the context is and whether they are processing a new request or a response and whether the response is a success or an error.
 We believe this logic keeps the fixtures easy.

-Fixtures should not in general comunicate with each other but nothing prevents one fixtures to put data in the context and another fixture to retrieve that data.
+Fixtures should not in general comunicate with each other but nothing prevents one fixture to put data in the context and another fixture to retrieve that data.

 Multiple fixtures